-Cook County is relatively rural in nature.
-The population increased just over five percent between 2000 and 2010 - bringing the total to 38,437.
-By 2040 the county is expected to have roughly 48,000 people; an addition of over 9,500 residence.
-Most of the growth projected will occur between 2030 and 2040, adding nearly 5,958 people.
-Though there is relatively slow population growth projected over the next 25 years, it is important for the County to plan for the projected growth and recognize opportunities to capture and facilitate future growth.
+Cooke County is relatively rural in nature.
+Its population increased just over five percent between 2000 and 2010 - bringing the total to 38,437 at the decennial census.
+Adding to its rural nature, the population density is about 30 persons per square mile.
+By 2040, the county is expected to have roughly 48,000 residents; an addition of over 9,500 inhabitants.
+Most of the projected growth, nearly 6,000 residents, is anticipated to occur between 2030 and 2040.
+Though forecasted to have relatively slow population growth over the next 25 years, it is important for the County to plan for such growth while considering roadway system connectivity and needs.

-Figure 1.
+Figure 13.
 Cooke County 2040 Population Projection